Is Kimchi good for me?

 Kimchi contains “healthy bacteria” called lactobacilli, that help food digest better and enhance the immune system function.
 It is far better than probiotic supplements which don’t contain active bacteria.
 Do you want to know more about probiotic food vs probiotic supplements?
 Learn more here.

-Fermented without any heat processing (pasteurization), it retains Vitamins A, B, and C plus other valuable nutrients that are usually destroyed by the cooking process.
+Yes.
+It is fermented without any heat processing (pasteurization), and it retains Vitamins A, B, and C plus other valuable nutrients that are usually destroyed by the cooking process.

 How long does Kimchi last?